NiklasRosenstein/slap/docs/docs/glossary.md

 project for two or more sub-projects.
 This configuration represents a mono-repository where multiple projects are stored and versioned together.

-Slap understands most details about a project through a {@pylink slap.plugins.ProjectHandlerPlugin}.
+Slap understands most details about a project through a [`ProjectHandlerPlugin`][slap.plugins.ProjectHandlerPlugin].
 It comes with a default implementation that supports Poetry and Flit Python projects.

 ## Repository